chippison/analytics-fork/TAKEHOME.md

    ddev matomo:console visitorgenerator:generate-visits
    ```
  - Make sure the `Live.getCounters` API method is enabled in your Matomo instance.
+ - Make sure to enable the `QuickStats` plugin in your Matomo instance.
+   - You can enable the plugin using the following command:
+     ```
+     ddev matomo:console plugin:activate QuickStats
+     ```
+   - Alternatively, you can enable it from the Matomo UI by going to the "Plugins" section and activating the "QuickStats" plugin.
 ### Running the Test
  - To run the test, you can use the following command:
    ```